laminas/laminas-inputfilter/doc/book/zend.input-filter.intro.md

 # Introduction

-The `Zend\InputFilter` component can be used to filter and validate generic sets of input data.
+The `Laminas\InputFilter` component can be used to filter and validate generic sets of input data.
 For instance, you could use it to filter `$_GET` or `$_POST` values, CLI arguments, etc.

 To pass input data to the `InputFilter`, you can use the `setData()` method.
 The data must be